Rapidgrass

 2015, the band were winners of the RockyGrass Band Competition, earning them a spot on the main stage of the 2016 festival.
 Previous winners of the Rockygrass Contest include Mark O'Connor, Tim O'Brien, Steep Canyon Rangers and The Railsplitters.
 Rapidgrass embarked on a world tour in 2016, most notably headlining the La Roche Bluegrass Festival in France.

-Soon thereafter they released their second studio album, Crooked Road, produced by Tim Carbone of Railroad Earth.
+Soon thereafter they released their second studio album, Crooked Road'.
 In June 2017, the band released its third studio album Happy Trails at the 8th annual Rapidgrass Music Festival in Idaho Springs, CO.
 In 2018, Rapidgrass was recognized as the "Best Bluegrass Band in Denver" by 303 Magazine.
-In 2020, Rapidgrass announced the release of their 5th album, Take Him River.
+In 2020, Rapidgrass announced the release of their 5th album, 'Take Him River' In 2025 Rapidgrass released their 6th studio album, ‘Valhalla’ at their 16th annual Bluegrass festival.